solarseller.com alternative energy by John Drake Services, Inc. | home

 which allows you to put a pot or

-a pan on top of the Kelly Kettle.
+a pan on top of the Kelly Kettle for cooking.

 These are made in England and